seimon-m/portfolio/README.md

 Open [http://localhost:5173](http://localhost:5173/) to see it live in the browser.
 Hot-reloading is supported, so any changes you make should be visible immediately.

 ## Contributon
-I won't accept any pull-requests.
+I won't accept any pull requests.
 But you can fork the repo and do whatever you want with it.